niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## IP

+- [ ] 1. [ ] self hosted github runner
+	2. [ ] self hosted mongodb database setup
+	3. [ ] replication once I get a pi5 or sth
 - [ ] time is still weird
+- [ ] there is a case in bid where its min by itself6 bids · Time left5m left (Today 06:27 PM)
 - [ ] add readme pictures
 - [ ] add proxy rotation to depop
+- [ ] add second hand pictures to the listing url?
+- [ ] add mutex protection

 ## Planned